pekrau/CouchDB2/README.md

 ```python
 db.put_attachment(doc, content, filename=None, content_type=None)
 ```
-'content' is a string or a file-like object.
+`content` is a string or a file-like object.
 Return the new revision of the document.

 If no filename, then an attempt is made to get it from content object.